alexarje/sensing/book/week1.md

 - **[Transactions of the International Society for Music Information Retrieval (TISMIR)](https://transactions.ismir.net/)**: Publishes open-access research on music information retrieval, covering topics such as audio analysis, machine learning, and music data processing.
 </details>

+When comparing them, there are some important differences between music technology and music psychology as disciplines.
+Music psychology is primarily a *scientific* field of study, focused on understanding how humans perceive, process, and respond to music through empirical research and theoretical frameworks.
+Its methods are rooted in experimental design, data analysis, and psychological theory, aiming to uncover universal principles and individual variations in musical experience.

+Music technology, on the other hand, spans several domains: science, art, design, and engineering.
+It encompasses scientific research into sound and audio processing, artistic exploration through composition and performance, design of musical instruments and interfaces, and engineering of hardware and software systems.
+Music technologists may work on developing new tools for music creation, analyzing audio signals, designing interactive installations, or exploring creative possibilities in digital media.
+This diversity means that music technology is not limited to scientific inquiry but also includes creative practice, technical innovation, and user-centered design.

+Given its many directions, music technologists typically work in many different types of departments: computer science, eletrical or mechanical engineering, design and art schools, but also within musicology departments and music conservatories.
+As for psychologists, this instutional basis often also influences the directions taken.

 ## Listening to the world